Negotiating an Activity Agreement for Youth Allowance (YA) students returning to study after discontinuing a previous course 010-06090030

 Activity Agreement automatically generated in the online claim

-YA tertiary students will be subject to a YA Activity Agreement (within the online claim) if they advise in their online claim:
+YA tertiary students will be subject to an Activity Agreement within the online claim if they have:

 The YA Activity Agreement will display a personalised agreement with a declaration and allow the customer to agree/disagree.